rpchan44/learn-aws-eks/README.md

 ## BOOTSTRAPING

-clone this repository run both shell scripts located at scripts folder then finally <b>chmod +x provision; ./provision</b>
+clone this repository run both shell scripts located at scripts folder then update provision script to match on your environment and finally <b>chmod +x provision; ./provision</b>

 ## TODO